Chandelle

 From a practical point of view, the chandelle may be used to turn an aircraft within a minimal turn radius.
-As such it is a useful maneuver for pilots of small aircraft who find themselves in a blind valley or canyon.
 It was also, therefore, a useful maneuver to early fighter pilots in their low-powered aircraft to quickly turn toward a pursuing attacker (which would tend to make a tracking gunshot more difficult because of the turn and climb involved) while climbing but not stalling the aircraft, or to position themselves quickly to make an attack on a turning enemy or an enemy flying on another heading.

 French aviators during World War I described it as monter en chandelle, or "to climb vertically".
 However, it has since come to have a rather more strict definition for pilot flight testing purposes.
 In early fighter combat, a pilot would aim to achieve the maximum practical speed at full throttle, then roll the aircraft to the required angle of bank for the change of heading that was required in the combat situation.
 As the turn began, the nose is increasingly pitched up, as required for the amount or change of heading desired.
 As described above, the turn progresses with the desired pitch angle and requisite rudder to control yaw, airspeed decreases, and then the wings are leveled so as to roll out straight and level on the new desired heading, all the while avoiding an aerodynamic stall.
 At this point, if the pilot has any more power, it may be added to regain airspeed, or the nose of the aircraft can be allowed to drop somewhat to achieve the same effect (dropping the nose of the aircraft is not permitted for the purposes of the maneuver in commercial flight testing).
 In aerial combat, the chandelle maneuver was used both aggressively to position the aircraft for attack, and defensively to evade an enemy.